SathvikKS/T-Load/README.md

 # T-Load
 T-Load is back and better.
-The embedding option is now migrated to an new project.
-Please visit it at https://github.com/SathvikKS/OnlinePayloadBinder
 The best part is that things are now automatic.
 A kind of automatic intelligence is added to the script to make it run like a breeze.
 Updates are all automatic unless a file has been broken, which rarely occurs unless done on a purpose.
 #### Please note that an active internet connection is must to embed the apps  with this script